Old Higher Lighthouse Stopes Cottage

 Named after Old Higher Lighthouse's former owner, Dr Marie Stopes, this Portland Bill cottage offers comfortable single-storey holiday accommodation linked to the lighthouse itself by a long corridor, and boasts sea views from the south-facing sitting room, kitchen and twin bedroom.
 Enjoy access to the round observatory at the top of the lighthouse from where there are stunning seascapes, or relax beside the shared outdoor swimming pool and Jacuzzi.
 The charming gardens of this Portland Bill cottage with their ornamental fishponds are a delight, a great place to relax on a balmy Dorset evening after your day's exploring.
 A Portland Bill cottage offering a sensational and unique holiday home.
 Note: This cottage is next to ref 12497 and together they accommodate 8 people.

 All ground floor.
 Two bedrooms: 1 x double with basin, 1 x twin with basin.
 Bathroom with bath, hand-held shower, basin and WC.
 Separate basin and WC.
 Fitted kitchen with dining area.
-Sitting room with gas fire.
+Sitting room with fan assisted electric fire.

-Calor gas central heating with gas fire in sitting room.
-Electric oven and hob, microwave, fridge, freezer, washing machine, 2 x TVs with Freeview, DVD, CD/radio, WiFi, selection of books, games, CDs and DVDs.
+Calor gas central heating.
+Fan assisted electric fire in sitting room.
+Electric oven and hob, microwave, fridge/freezer, washing machine, 2 x TVs with Freeview, DVD, CD/radio, WiFi, selection of books, games, CDs and DVDs.
 Fuel inc. in rent.
 Electricity charged by meter (first £10 inc. in rent).
 Bed linen and towels inc. in rent.
 Ample off road parking for cars and boats.
 Lawned area and patio with garden furniture and ornamental fish pond.
 Shared seasonal outdoor heated swimming pool with Jacuzzi (available May - September inclusive).
 Shared access to lighthouse observatory via steep steps.
 Sorry, no pets and no smoking.
 Shop 2 miles, pub 5 mins walk.
 Note: No children under 5 years due to ponds and proximity of cliff edge.

 At a glance